Education

 Young People's Education

 Musical growth and education can be a stimulating life-long process, best begun at an early age by learning some of the basic structures and conventions of the musical language.
-That core concept is the motivating philosophy behind the initiatives the Brantford Symphony is undertaking for the 2009 – 2010 school year and beyond.
-We hope to plant the seed of curiosity about music, of any and all types, in as many young minds as we can, through the performances of live professional orchestral musicians.
+That core concept is the motivating philosophy behind the initiatives the Brantford Symphony has undertook in recent years.
+Our hope is to plant the seed of curiosity about music, of any and all types, in as many young minds as we can, through the performances of live professional orchestral musicians.

-We have three main in-school educational projects planned for next year.
-Each has a different attraction and focus for the students and the educators in our area schools.
+In the past we offered three main in-school educational projects.
+Each had a different attraction and focus for the students and the educators in our area schools.
+The future success of these projects hinge on new funding required in order to continue offering them.

 Small Ensemble In-School program